 From the vantage point of the Terra satellite, the instrument can detect the scarred land that the wildfire, burning north of Tucson, is leaving in its wake.

-NASA’s Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER) instrument aboard the Terra satellite imaged some of the burned area on June 29.
+NASA’s Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER) instrument aboard the Terra satellite imaged some of the burned areas on June 29.
 In this image, vegetation is shown in red and burned areas appear dark gray.
-It covers an area 20 by 30 miles (33 by 48 kilometers).
+It covers an area of 20 by 30 miles (33 by 48 kilometers).

 The U.S. science team is located at NASA’s Jet Propulsion Laboratory in Southern California.
 The Terra mission is part of NASA’s Science Mission Directorate, Washington.